For server software we require reliability, flexibility, speed, efficiency, safety, and openness.

 Wherever possible we run it as a Virtual Machine.
 A major reason being that fast recovery is possible if the server hardware fails.

 It's free to download and use.
-We charge for hardware and our expertise and time in producing a system that does what you need it to.
+We charge for our expertise and time in producing a system that does what you need it to, and for any hardware.

 Providing any or all of the standard services, plus whatever services are provided by applications.